emqx/emqx-docs/en_US/data-integration/data-bridge-couchbase.md

 Ingesting MQTT data into Couchbase works as follows:

 1. **Message publication and reception**: Industrial IoT devices establish successful connections to EMQX through the MQTT protocol and publish real-time MQTT data from machines, sensors, and product lines based on their operational states, readings, or triggered events to EMQX.
 When EMQX receives these messages, it initiates the matching process within its rules engine.
 3. **Message data processing:** When a message arrives, it passes through the rule engine and is then processed by the rule defined in EMQX.
-The rules, based on predefined criteria, determine which messages need to be routed to ClickHouse.
+The rules, based on predefined criteria, determine which messages need to be routed to Couchbase.
 If any rules specify payload transformations, those transformations are applied, such as converting data formats, filtering out specific information, or enriching the payload with additional context.
 4. **Data ingestion into Couchbase**: Once the rule engine identifies a message for Couchbase storage, it triggers an action of forwarding the messages to Couchbase.
 Processed data will be seamlessly written into the dataset of the Couchbase database.
 5. **Data Storage and Utilization**: With the data now stored in Couchbase, businesses can harness its querying power for various use cases.
-For instance, in logistics and supply chain management fields, data from IoT devices such as GPS trackers, temperature sensors, and inventory management systems can be monitored and analyzed for real-time tracking, route optimization, demand forecasting, and efficient inventory management.
+For example, in the context of dynamic product catalogs, businesses can use Couchbase to efficiently manage and retrieve product information, support real-time inventory updates, and deliver personalized recommendations to customers, enhancing the shopping experience and increasing sales.

 ## Features and Benefits